Medication Search: PDP-Hydrocodone

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 Each mL of red-cherry-flavoured syrup contains 1 mg of hydrocodone bitartrate.
-Nonmedicinal ingredients: artificial cherry flavor, caramel colour, FD&C Red No. 2 Aluminum Lake, methylparaben, propylparaben, purified water, sorbitol, and sucrose.
+Nonmedicinal ingredients: artificial cherry flavor, caramel colour, FD&C Red No. 2 Aluminum Lake, hydrochloric acid, methylparaben, propylparaben, purified water, sorbitol, and sucrose.

 Note: A cough is a symptom.
 Before taking a cough suppressant, it is important to assess the underlying cause of the cough.

-Adults: The recommended dose of hydrocodone for adults and children over 12 years is 5 mg (1 teaspoonful [5 mL] or 1 tablet) not less than 4 hours apart, after meals and at bedtime with food or a glass of milk.
+Adults: The recommended dose of hydrocodone for adults is 5 mg (1 teaspoonful [5 mL]) not less than 4 hours apart, after meals and at bedtime with food or a glass of milk.
 Do not exceed 30 mg (6 doses) in a 24-hour period.
-The maximum single dose for adults is 15 mg (3 tablets or 15 mL).
+The maximum single dose for adults is 15 mg (15 mL).

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.